Pen – FrøyaRingen (NYTEK23)

 - During transport of pen with net, the speed must be adjusted for the currents/waves in order to stay within the pen’s max. allowed significant wave height and current.

-After towing is finished, the pen must be inspected for potential damages.
-ScaleAQ has prepared a specific procedure for towing of pen with a check list/control form.
+After the towing is finished, the pen must be inspected for potential damage.
+ScaleAQ has prepared a specific procedure for the towing of pen with a check list/control form.

 8.2 Storage of pen at sea

-During storage at sea, the pen must be properly moored and marked for public passage.
+During storage at sea, the pen must be properly moored and marked for third-party traffic.
 It is preferred that the pen is placed in sheltered water during the storage period.
 If multiple pens are stored together, they must be moored in a way that prevents them from touching each other and cause potential damage.

 8.3 Storage of pen on land

-For storage of pen on land, it is important that the ground is flat for avoiding point load on the floating tubes.
+For storage of pen on land, it is important that the ground is flat for avoiding “sharp objects” where point loads can perforate the floating collar pipes, or damage fenders and other hardware.

 9 Manufacturer and product identification